chriscasey/stock-checker/README.md

 - `price_lowerbound` = if the current value of the stock is below this value, a message will be sent
 - `price_upperbound` = if the current value of the stock is above this value, a message will be sent
 - `volume_upperbound` = if the daily volume is above this value, a message will be sent
+- 'active' = (true | false) if the stock is currently being watched
 - `recipients` = a list of phone numbers which will receive alerts for the stock